XINYIXU233/N-back-with-friends/README.md

 c. please assign a value to ID manually.

-c. you can also adjust the item_number and the correct_number at the beginning of this script.
+d. you can also adjust the item_number and the correct_number at the beginning of this script.
 Make sure the correct_number ≤ item_number - 3, otherwise it will complain (e.g., there is no sequence with 5 items and 3 correct items in a 3-back block).